I think many of us get into a routine when it comes to going to…

 We decide to camp on the beach figuring we could dry out our clothes in the wind and enjoy the scenery from our tents.
 It’s definitely more of a hike to the bear lockers but I’d always take a beach over the woods for camping.

-A paltry 7.2 kilometres is all we did on our day from hell
+A paltry 7.2 km is all we did on our day from hell

 So the day from hell ended on a good note but as the map reader I couldn’t help but wonder if we’d ever get off this trail.